josephcmac/power-analysis/README.md

    - The function **`p_val_fun`** must:
      - Accept the dataset returned by `data_alt_fun`.
      - Perform the appropriate statistical test that corresponds to the model specification (e.g., `t.test`, `wilcox.test`, a likelihood ratio test, etc.).
-     - Return only the **p-value** of that test as a numeric value (i.e., a single numeric).
+     - Return only the p-value of that test as a numeric value (i.e., a single numeric).

 3. **Formatting and Documentation**:
-   - Provide each function in its own **R code block**.
+   - Provide each function in its own R code block.
-   - At the **top** of each function’s code block, add a short comment describing what it does and how it relates to the statistical model.
+   - At the top of each function’s code block, add a short comment describing what it does and how it relates to the statistical model.
-   - Include **inline comments** or docstrings as needed so that the code is self-explanatory.
+   - Include inline comments or docstrings as needed so that the code is self-explanatory.

 4. **Output Requirements**:
-   - Do **not** wrap these functions inside any other function; they should be standalone.
+   - Do not wrap these functions inside any other function; they should be standalone.
    - Ensure the function signatures exactly match the required forms:
      ```r
      data_alt_fun <- function(sample_size, seed = NULL, ...)